GWStuart/pman/README.md

 For Linux:
 - edit your `~/.bashrc` file and add the line `alias pman="python path_to_pman"`

-For Windows:
-- will fill this in later

 ### Dependancies
 Pman is built using python3 and requires it to be installed on your system.